-And, last but not least, at just over $9 on Amazon, this travel bidet bottle was among the least expensive.
+And, last but not least, at just over $10 on Amazon (at the time of this writing), this travel bidet bottle was among the least expensive.
 That’s not a huge difference from the others, but for such a fine design that’s a nice little extra.
 I always enjoy getting more for less.

 4. SmarterFresh SF-P30

 The SmarterFresh SF-P30 is something of a different animal among travel bidets.
 It’s a highly portable bidet bottle like the rest, but a little less so because of its considerably larger size.
 The bottle is nearly nine inches tall and the wand stretches that a further seven.

 Luckily, or cleverly I should say, the cap doesn’t need to be unscrewed nor the wand reversed for storage.
 You just give it a little shove to poke it back inside the bottle.
 However, that means you must pull it firmly out before turning upside down for use.
 When new it fits in the cap firmly, but I do wonder if over time a small gap might develop.
 Ample and repeated heating and cooling over many months would gradually tend to encourage that, too.

 So far, though, it has performed flawlessly.
 The massive 650 ml (22 oz) storage capacity allows for holding enough water to make sure you always get a complete rinse.
 We all have days when that can be a big benefit, no?

 One potential drawback is that the plastic feels a little less “rubbery” than the other models.
 I suspect it might be prone to cracking long-term.
 It feels right now as if it could be pretty durable, but only testing over a lengthy period will reveal whether it will break down with long-term use.